kulturkrock/screencrash-ui/README.md

 ## Dependencies
 The primary dependency for this repository is [Node.js](https://nodejs.org/) 10.16.0 which needs to be installed and accessible.
+(Downloads can be found [here](https://nodejs.org/dist/v10.16.0/), in case the previous link leads to a newer version.)
-To install a specific version, you can use [NVM](https://github.com/nvm-sh/nvm).
+To manage Node versions on Mac or Linux, you can also use [NVM](https://github.com/nvm-sh/nvm).

 In particular, whatever editor or command line you wish to use needs to be able to run `npm`, which will manage the code and development dependencies.